A drug-induced tremor is a tremor that’s caused by taking a drug. A tremor is a rhythmic, uncontrollable movement of part of your body.

 The shaking movement created by tremors is usually quick and tends to occur in cycles lasting six to 10 seconds.
 Drug-induced tremors may also be referred to as drug-induced Parkinson’s (DIP).
 In fact, 10 percent of Parkinson’s cases at a Parkinson’s disease treatment center turned out to be DIP.

 Drug-induced tremors can occur when you move your body a certain way or are in certain positions.
 Medications that cause the tremors include certain antipsychotics, anticonvulsants, and antidepressants.
 Certain medications can both cause tremors and worsen any tremors you already have from Parkinson’s disease or another similar disorder.

 Most tremors occur in the hands.
 They can also occur in the:

 Drug-induced tremors may cause your head to shake or nod uncontrollably.
-The tremors may not happen all of the time, but they are likely to occur within the first hour of taking medication.
-If you find that this happens to you, take note of the medications you took prior to your tremors.
+The tremors may not happen all of the time, but they’re likely to occur within the first hour of taking medication.
+If you find that this happens to you, take note of the medications you took before your tremors.
 This can help you and your doctor figure out which specific medication, or combination of medicines, is causing your symptoms.

 Anticonvulsant drugs are among the most common causes of drug-induced tremors.
 Anticonvulsants are used for a variety of medical conditions, including epilepsy and bipolar disorder.
 Bronchodilators, which are commonly used in the treatment of conditions such as asthma, can also cause tremors.

 Your doctor might want to rule out other potential causes of tremors by performing blood tests to check for abnormal levels of certain chemicals in your blood.
-Problems with your thyroid can also cause tremors, so levels of thyroid hormones might be checked.
+Problems with your thyroid can also cause tremors, so your levels of thyroid hormones might be checked.

 - the elderly